How Pelvic Floor Therapy Can Help Those With Endometriosis

 Endometriosis is a medical condition in which cells similar to the lining of the uterus (endometrium) grow outside the uterus in the pelvic or abdomen.
 The presence of endometrial tissue outside of the uterus can cause inflammation in the pelvic region, leading to painful symptoms, cysts, scarring, and even infertility.
 Endometriosis is estimated to affect about 10% of women between the ages of 15 and 44.

 Many women suffer silently with endometriosis.
-Since many healthcare professionals still continue to lack awareness about this condition, it can take 10 years on average for an individual struggling with these symptoms to get diagnosed with endometriosis.
+Since many healthcare professionals still continue to lack awareness about this condition, unfortunately it can take 10 years on average for an individual struggling with these symptoms to get diagnosed with endometriosis.

 How is Endometriosis Diagnosed?